etc1290/Stembase/log.md

 	## 2023.06.14		version 0.7.5
 	-- Function impldementation
 	-- Rewrite function
+	-- Clear wasted codes
 	# Added
 	1. ungroup function is fully implemented
 		-- finished
+	2. Add addon.js to wrap all custom scripts as a centralize package -- finished
 	# Changed
 	1. Rewiring mntmain to mntgroupwrite and use isMainExec to adjust the behavior of All